 - I Have Your Wife: The Big Four do this to Hastings, promising to release her if he manages to lure Poirot to them.
-Luckily, Poirot already thought they'd try this and has had her hidden for months now.
+Luckily, Poirot already thought they'd try this and has had her safe and hidden for months now.

 - Loads and Loads of Characters: The novel features around 30+ named characters, though most of them are mere plot devices who provides bits and pieces of clues and moves the plot along without having much involvement with the actual case.

 - Master of Disguise: Number Four, the Destroyer.
 He appears in multiple guises throughout the novel.

 - Mythical Motifs: Pondered upon by Hastings after Poirot tells him about his possibly fake brother Achille; he wonders about Poirot's mother and her choice in names for her children.

 - Never Found the Body: Hinted at with Number Four, whose body was said to be unrecognizable.
 Nothing ever comes of it, though.

 - No One Should Survive That: The Big Four plant a bomb in Poirot's apartment, which explodes while he and Hastings are there.
 Poirot presumably walks away unscathed (how exactly he survives is unclear, but he let them think it worked).
 Hastings is hit on the head and loses consciousness, but makes a full recovery relatively quickly.
 Thank goodness the two remembered to wear their Plot Armor.

 - Oddball in the Series: An easy way to explain this novel is "Hercule Poirot hijacks a Bond novel".